Andrew Jenkins (songwriter): The Jenkins Family

 Little is known about the Jenkins' musical development over their first three years together, but in 1922, they performed their first program on Atlanta radio station WSB with Andrew Jenkins billed as "the blind newsboy evangelist."
 The station, which had begun broadcasting just five months before and had a signal that reached coast-to-coast, became known as The Voice of the South.
 Performing folk, country and light classical material, the Jenkins Family was an immediate success and remained with the station for nearly a decade.
-Their popularity, which reached to Canada and Mexico, also attracted the attention of a major record label, Okeh Records, for whom they made their debut recordings in 1924 (three years before the Carter Family began recording).
+Their popularity, which reached to Canada and Mexico, also attracted the attention of a major record label, Okeh Records, which issued the group's debut recordings in 1924 (three years before the Carter Family began recording).

 The Jenkins Family's initial releases were not originals, but were successful enough to earn the group another session, where they recorded four of Rev. Jenkins's songs, including two gospel numbers.
 Jenkins was soon asked to write songs for the label's other artists, and his first effort, "The Death of Floyd Collins", took just 45 minutes to complete.
 While the song sold poorly for Okeh, it was picked up by Columbia Records, which hired Vernon Dalhart, one of the era's leading singers, to record it.
-The Dalhart version eventually sold more than 300,000 copies, Besides being one of the all-time best-selling country music 78s, the song set a sales record for Columbia that stood for many years.
+The Dalhart version eventually sold more than 300,000 copies.
+Besides being one of the all-time best-selling country music 78s, the song set a sales record for Columbia that stood for many years.

 "The Death of Floyd Collins" was based on one of the first great media events of the century, the story of a spelunker who became trapped in caverns near Mammoth Cave in Kentucky.
 The song was one of a series of "event" songs recorded in the mid-20s.
 The songs told of train wrecks, natural disasters and outlaws, stories often lifted directly from the daily newspapers.
 The form was not new, and in fact, the music and lyrics owed much to the folk songs of the previous century.
 The trend did not develop as a natural revival, either.
 It was devised by the recording companies in response to the drop in sales they were experiencing as the public turned its attention from what had been the latest technological development, records, to an even more alluring medium, radio.